OldCurmudgeon/ObscureSequence/README.md

 ```
 The base 4-bit sequence:
 1 12 6 3 13 10 5 14 7 15 11 9 8 4 2
-A 3-bit sequence generated from a 4-bit sequence with even numbers discarded and the lowest bit removed:
+A 3-bit sequence generated from the 4-bit sequence with even numbers discarded and the lowest bit removed:
 0 1 6 2 3 7 5 4
 ```

-Interestingly, an LFSR will never generate the value `0` but passing it through the `obscureBit` filter can result in `0` in the sequence.
+Interestingly, an LFSR will never generate the value `0` but passing it through the `obscureBit` filter can produce a `0` in the sequence.

+---
 #### Slicing

 This method slices the sequence into runs.
 This allows one sequence to be partitioned into sub-sequences that can then run independently, even remote from each other, without any sequence repeating a value from **any other slice**.